Confederate names removed from Florida city’s street signs

 The Hollywood city commission voted in August to remove the names of Robert E. Lee, Nathan Bedford Forrest and John Bell Hood from residential streets.

 In a Sun Sentinel report , officials said about half the signs have been replaced so far.
-The rest of the signs are expected to be replaced by the end of April.
+The rest should be replaced by the end of April.

 The streets were renamed Freedom, Hope and Liberty.
-Mayor Josh Levy said the new street signs display a message that is “a lot better than the message the prior names were sending.”
+Mayor Josh Levy said the new signs display a message that is “a lot better than the message the prior names were sending.”

 Most Read Nation & World Stories